kipfstuhl/coupling_scripts/README.md

 Installation of GeoPDEs
 -------------------------
 GeoPDEs can be downloaded from the following link: http://rafavzqz.github.io/geopdes/download/.
 After downloading, decompress the compressed package to a location of your choice and edit the 'geopdes_location' string in the run_addpaths.m script.
+The tested version of GeoPDEs is 3.1.0.

 How to use
 -------------------------